This information explains what to expect in the Clinical Decision Unit (CDU) at Memorial Sloan Kettering Cancer Center (MSK).Back to top

 Why am I in the CDU?

 Your UCC provider decided that a short stay in the CDU is the best way to care for you.
-Common reasons people are cared for in the CDU include chest pain, shortness of breath, abnormal blood work, fever, dizziness, fainting, and pain.Back to top
+Common reasons people are cared for in the CDU include chest pain, trouble breathing, abnormal blood work, fever, dizziness, fainting, and pain.Back to top

 Who is involved in my care?